mthaler/issposition/README.md

 This is just a fun project I decided to do after reading *Diary of an Apprentice Astronaut* by *Samantha Cristoforetti*.
 Rendering the map on the server every two seconds is quite inefficient and some features are missing, e.g. reloading the TLE file periodically.

-A lot more information about the ISS, its orbit, at what time it can be seen in the sky can be found on the [Heavens Above](https://www.heavens-above.com/) webpage.
+A lot more information about the ISS, its orbit, at what time it can be seen in the sky can be found on the Heavens-Above [webpage](https://www.heavens-above.com/).

 ## Usage